isupeene/btul/README.dev.md

 This is the heart and soul of btul.
 If you change it, be sure to do the following:

-*Adhere to the style of the surrounding code.
+* Adhere to the style of the surrounding code.
-*Make sure all the tests still pass.
+* Make sure all the tests still pass, and performance and code analysis tests are not negatively impacted.
-*If you are fixing a bug, add a test in the appropriate test directory that fails before your change, and passes afterwards.
+* If you are fixing a bug, add a test in the appropriate test directory that fails before your change, and passes afterwards.
-*If you are adding a feature, again, add a test in the appropriate test directory.
+* If you are adding a feature, again, add a test in the appropriate test directory.
-*If you are improving performance, either add a test in the benchmarking directory that your change improves significantly, or demonstrate that your change significantly improves the performance of an existing test case.
+* If you are improving performance, either add a test in the benchmarking directory that your change improves significantly, or demonstrate that your change significantly improves the performance of an existing test case.
-*If you are reducing the size of binaries using btul, either add a test in the code analysis directory that your change improves significantly, or demonstrate that your change significantly reduces the size of an existing test case.
+* If you are reducing the size of binaries using btul, either add a test in the code analysis directory that your change improves significantly, or demonstrate that your change significantly reduces the size of an existing test case.
-*If you add a test, follow the more detailed guidelines in this document.
+* If you need to add a test, follow the more detailed guidelines for the specific type of test you're adding.

 Test